+44 (0)7447 955 399 | nicholas@nicholastoko.com

 Personality or psychological type. to become aware of one's personality type and others, to better understand the dynamic nature of their personality, and to open oneself up to personal growth.

-What can you expect from Jungian Analysis?
+What you (the 'Client' or 'Analysand') can expect from Jungian Analysis

 -